Mystery Babylon

 Emma Lazarus (1849-1887)

-The idol Ishtar (represented by the Statue of Liberty) was known, in ancient Babylon, as the goddess of personal freedom and the goddess of immigrants.
-This very freedom has brought to these shores every false religion known to man.
+This very freedom has brought to these shores (America) every false religion known to man.
 Even if one were to have the wisdom of Solomon, they would still be vulnerable to the snares of false religions.
 Solomon committed fornication with the whore of Revelation 17...

 1 Kings 11:4 For it came to pass, when Solomon was old, that his wives turned away his heart after other elohim: and his heart was not perfect with YHWH his Elohim, as was the heart of David his father.
 5 For Solomon went after Ashtoreth the goddess of the Zidonians, and after Milcom the abomination of the Ammonites.

+Remember that Ashtoreth is another name for the Queen of Heaven.
 Again, Revelation 17, verses 1 and 15 call her a whore that sits upon many waters, which seems to represent the entire world!

 Revelation 17:16-17 talks about ten kings hating the whore and making her desolate…

 17:16 And the ten horns which thou sawest upon the beast, these shall hate the whore, and shall make her desolate and naked, and shall eat her flesh, and burn her with fire.
-17 For YHWH hath put in their hearts to fulfil His will, and to agree, and give their kingdom unto the beast, until the words of YHWH shall be fulfilled.
+17 For YHWH hath put in their hearts to fulfill His will, and to agree, and give their kingdom unto the beast, until the words of YHWH shall be fulfilled.

 The Beast is going to be a one world religion/government that will not tolerate religious freedom of any kind. (see 2 Thessalonians 2:3-4)